FINAL REJECTION, SECOND DETAILED ACTION

 Naseef may not explicitly teach: providing a training data set, the training data set encompassing training data of a frequency spectrum comprising a guard band and/or training data concerning a radio frequency power in the guard band;

-feeding the training data set into the artificial intelligence circuit to be trained, which processes the training data set in order to learn a standard frequency spectrum and/or a standard radio frequency power in the guard band, thereby enabling the artificial intelligence circuit, when trained, to determine a deviation from the standard frequency spectrum and/or to determine a deviation from the standard radio frequency power in the guard band.
+feeding the training data set into the artificial intelligence circuit to be trained, which processes the training data set in order to learn the standard frequency spectrum or the standard radio frequency power in the guard band, thereby selecting and extracting at least one fingerprint data encompassed in the training data set, wherein the at least one fingerprint data relates to the frequency spectrum or the radio frequency power in the guard band, thereby enabling the artificial intelligence circuit, when trained, to determine a deviation from the standard frequency spectrum and/or to determine a deviation from the standard radio frequency power in the guard band., based on the at least one fingerprint data extracted.

 It would have been obvious to a person having ordinary skill in the art at a time before the effective filing date of the application to have modified the Naseef disclosures and teachings by consolidating the steps for the detection of the deviations into the guard band as taught and suggested by Kleinbeck.
 Such a person would have been motivated to do so with a reasonable expectation of success to allow for an autonomous detection of the anomalous to reduce cognitive burden on the user (Kleinbeck: par.
 0251).